tiantianhan/projects/_posts/2017-09-01-undergrad_thesis.md

 **University of Toronto**
 **Platforms:** C++, OpenCV

-I wrote a program that changes human skin colour to match another’s.
+For my undergrad thesis, I researched human skin color transfer algorithms and wrote a program that adjusts skin colour on images of human hands to match the color in a target image.

 <!-- more -->

-The motivation here is that we have a nail polish try-on app that uses a model hand to demonstrate the appearance of nail polish - we want to be able to adjust the skin colour of the model hand to whatever the user’s skin colour is.
-That way, the user has a better idea how the nail polish will look on themselves.
+The motivation was a nail polish try-on app that used a model hand to demonstrate the appearance of nail polish.
+We wanted to be able to adjust the skin colour of the model hand to the user’s exact skin colour.
+That way, the user would have much a better idea how the nail polish would look on themselves.

-This sort of skin colour matching and correcting is actually a pretty common task for people who edit photos.
-The challenge here is to do it automatically, without the help of a human making judgments about how to adjust the colours.
-It’s not as simple as adjusting brightness - for it to look natural we had to do things like avoiding dark lines and bright spots.
+Skin colour matching and correcting is a common task for people who edit photos.
+The challenge was to do it automatically, and have it look natural without the help of a human making judgments based on what looks "right".

-It still needs work for big colour changes!
-One of the things I learned was how unforgiving changes to skin colour can be - unless you get it just right, it can look very unnatural.
+The experience gave me valuable insight into the process for formal academic writing.
+I learned how to perform background research in existing literature and presenting the final algorithm and results in a organized way.